geetools/geemvc/README.md

 </dependency>
 ```

-2) Add the following servlet configuration to your web.xml
+2) Add the following servlet configuration to your web.xml.
 ```xml
 	<servlet>
 		<servlet-name>Geemvc-Servlet</servlet-name>